Skin Cancer Detection | Skin Cancer Treatment Skin Cancer Screening

 Good versus Bad Dermatologist

-A "competent" Dermatologist looks at a lesion and is fairly certain that it is cancer.
+A "competent" Dermatologist looks at a lesion and is fairly certain that it is cancer or not.

-A "bad" or dishonest Dermatologist takes biopsies that nearly always prove to be benign.
-This is not a "thorough" Dermatologist as these are unnecessary biopsies.
+A "bad" or dishonest Dermatologist takes biopsies that nearly always proves to be benign.
+This is not a "thorough" Dermatologist.
+This is a bad or dishonest Dermatologist as these biopsies are unnecessary.
 This is someone that I would not want to be my Dermatologist.

 If you are searching for "an honest and reliable skin cancer detection center near me', RSB Dermatology is here to help.